squinkylabs/SquinkyVCV/docs/sq2.md

 **Clk** is the eternal clock input.

 **Rst** is the reset CV.
-It is quite compatible with the reset out of "Clocked".
+It is compatible with the reset out of "Clocked".

 **Run** is a CV input.
 Meant to be hooked up to the Run output of Clocked, or similar master clock.